kilhage/class.js/README.md

 });
 </pre>

-* In the file example.html you can find some more examples ...
+* In the file example.html, test/test.js and test/performance.js you can find some more examples ...